-DVD Review - A-Z of Jointer Set Up & Maintenance by Phil Davy, The Woodworker Magazine May 2019
+A-Z of Jointer Set Up & Maintenance DVD Review, The Woodworker Magazine

 With another DVD (or digital download) in his excellent series on machinery, Peter Sefton has established himself in tackling what’s easily a dry, technical subject and making it essential viewing for woodworkers.
 In fact, he managed to keep my attention for just over two hours, which is admirable!